Canon Roadhhouse is located 25km from Fish River Canyon...

 Photographic:See more ideas for Photographic in Namibia

-Walking: Canon Roadhouse offers a short hiking trail with views over the mountains.
-You can also do short walks around Fish River Canyon (an excellent place for walking in Nambia).
-Between May-Sep it may be possible to do longer guided hikes lasting 4–5 days inside the Canyon itself.See more ideas for Walking in Namibia
+Walking: Canon Roadhouse has a short hiking trail with mountain views and short walks around Fish River Canyon (an excellent place for walking in Nambia).
+Between May-Sep it may be possible to do longer guided hikes (4–5 days) inside the Canyon itself.See more ideas for Walking in Namibia

 Attitude towards children: Children are welcome at Cañon Roadhouse